EUDR Compliance: Ensuring Your Products Are Deforestation-Free

 • Verify the truthfulness and accuracy of the data, including the geolocation(s) of the production site(s), by checking against remote-sensing imagery.

-• Utilise a geographical information system (GIS) for this purpose.
+• Utilize a geographical information system (GIS) for this purpose.

 3. Analysis, risk assessment, and mitigation

-• Utilise a GIS and a variety of remote-sensing data to check for signs of deforestation or forest degradation since 31st December, 2020.
+• Utilize a GIS and a variety of remote-sensing data to check for signs of deforestation or forest degradation since 31st December, 2020.

 • Based on the analysis and other factors such as the track record of the country of origin, assess the risk of deforestation or forest degradation associated with the product(s).